 I made a new micro-loan through Kiva for the month of June.
 My intention is to make a new micro-loan every month, in large part from repayments for past micro-loans.

-This one was for a weaver in Guatemala who makes women's clothes.
-It is a 14-month micro-loan for a total of $300, of which I lent $25.
-Its first repayment is scheduled for July 2009.
-The micro-loan was already disbursed to the micro-entrepreneur on April 24, 2009 by the local partner.
+This one was for a group of 18 micro-entrepreneurs in Tanzania who are making furniture.
+It is a 6-month micro-loan for a total of $4,550, of which I lent $25.
+The money is to be used to buy leather, cloth for sofas, and varnish for wood.
+Its first repayment is scheduled for August 2009.
+The micro-loan was already disbursed to the micro-entrepreneur group on May 27, 2009 by the local partner.
 Kiva is raising funds to essentially buy that loan from the local partner.

 Note: This is all real and good, but these micro-loans do not net any interest to us micro-lenders.
 Kiva's fine print:

 Lending to the working poor through Kiva involves risk of principal loss.

 Kiva does not guarantee repayment nor do we offer a financial return on your loan.

 Still, at least we know our money is really helping somebody better their lives in a visible way rather than put the money in a bank account or money market fund where who knows what it helps to pay for or what good it does and for only a few pennies of profit in our pockets.